 and stage of the cancer.
 This helps them to plan the best treatment and look at overall

 What does the grade of a cancer mean?

-Histologic "grade" is used to describe what the cancer cells look like using a microscope.
+The grade of a cancer describes what the cancer cells look like using a microscope.